 What is a deposit?

 There’s no set amount for how much you need as a deposit although the contractual standard is 10%.
-There are plenty of 90% and even some 95% mortgages out there which allow you to put as little as 5% of the property value down as a deposit.
+There are some 95% mortgages out there which allow you to put as little as 5% of the property value down as a deposit.
 If the house you’re interested in is £250,000, this means you’ll need £12,500 in savings to cover the deposit.
 As you pay your deposit upon exchange of contracts, you need to have enough to cover both this and the other fees you’ll face.

 Tips to help save up for a deposit